-Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.

-The financial assets at amortised cost consist of non-current receivables, trade and receivables and cash and cash equivalents.
+The financial assets at amortised cost comprise of trade and other receivables, due from a related party and cash and cash equivalents,